naturalis/naturalis-galaxy-tutorials/README.md

 ### Step 7:
 Identifying OTUs.
-The newly generated file named "**Trimmed_Zip sequence**" contains a representative read for every generated OTU.
+The newly generated file named "**Trimmed_Zip sequence**" contains a representative read for every clustered OTU.
 These reads can be used to identify the species linked to a OTU.
 * Select the "Identify reads with blastn and find taxonomy" tool under "**Identification Tools**".
 * Select "**Trimmed_Zip sequence**" (the output file from step 6) under "**fasta file**".
 * Select "ITS (Genbank 22-11-2018)" under "**Database**".